Taiki-id31/cse15l-lab-reports/lab1.md

 ![image](lab-report1-images/vscode-terminal-image.png)

 **#Note**
 Next, you are going to use "ssh" in the command.
 SSH represents Secure Shell, which allow you to access a remote computer.
 You should type a course-specific account to log in.
-(I struggled with this process because I forgot to replace the "zz" with my account characters.)
+(I struggled with this process because I forgot to replace the "zz" with my account characters.
+Also, note that $ originally exists, so you have to write things after it.)
 ```
 $ ssh cs15lwi23zz@ieng6.ucsd.edu
 ```
-After that, you will be required to enter a login password. (this password is the same as using the UCSD account.)
-As a note, you don't have to worry that the entered characters will not be reflected on the screen; it is because of security reasons.
+After that, you will be required to enter a login password.
+(This password is the same as using the UCSD account.)
+As a note, you don't have to worry that the entered characters does not be reflected on the screen; it is because of security reasons.

 ![image](lab-report1-images/vscode-ssh-image.png)